 In the context of passive sampling, deployments in the laboratory are also called ex situ while deployments in the field are in situ.
-Passive sampling with POM has been used extensively in the measurement of equilibrium porewater C{free} in sediment based on laboratory batch equilibrium experiments (Hawethorne et al., 2009, 2011, Jonker and Koelmans 2001).
-In this approach, sediment collected from the field is brought to the laboratory and allowed to contact the passive sampler under well-mixed conditions (e.g., rolling) to achieve a target contaminant thermodynamic equilibrium state between the passive sampler and environmental phases (e.g., water, sediments, organisms).
-Key steps involved in performing laboratory equilibrium experiments with POM are described here.
+Passive sampling with POM has been used extensively in the measurement of equilibrium porewater C{free} in sediment based on laboratory batch equilibrium experiments (Hawthorne et al., 2009, 2011, Jonker and Koelmans 2001).
+In this approach, sediment collected from the field is brought to the laboratory and allowed to contact the passive sampler under well-mixed conditions (e.g., rolling, slurries) to achieve a target contaminant thermodynamic equilibrium state between the passive sampler and environmental phases (e.g., water, sediments, organisms) (Figure 2-1).

+Key steps involved in performing in situ laboratory equilibrium experiments with POM are described here.